Talkala logo

 Will I know the price before my call to Kenya goes through?

-Every time.
+Yes.
 Talkala shows the destination, the number type, and the per-minute rate before anything rings on the other end.
-You see exactly what it costs.
-Then you decide whether to connect.
+You see the cost first, then decide whether to connect.

 Do I need to keep the Nairobi or regional area code when calling Kenya?